 We used NASA-sponsored Rocket Propulsion Analysis software to predict the theoretical behavior of our engine.
 After conducting thermal analysis of the engine, we decided to coat the inside of Mk.1’s combustion chamber with a layer of zirconium oxide.

 GORE Mk.1 is the most powerful hybrid motor produced by the University of Illinois with a total impulse output of 3400 lbf*s (15,000 N*s) and a maximum thrust output of 1250 lbf (5.5 kN).
 We are aiming for a 4 second engine fire.

 Cold flow tests during the the 2015-2016 year were successful and hot fire tests in the summer of 2016 have proven successful as well.
 More testing will be conducted into the 2016-2017 school year.
 Video of our engine testing can be found in the Gallery section of this website.

 Our move to liquid engines is about more than just choosing a sustainable, powerful technology.
 We also view liquid propulsion as an opportunity to demonstrate the increasing accessibility of aerospace technology in the world and to emulate the current state of rocket propulsion in industry

 V1 is a NOX/Ethanol engine that will leverage DMLS additive manufacturing technology to be primarily constructed out of Inconel 718.
 V1 is designed to generate 1,000 lbf (4.4 kN) of thrust and fly on our Phase IV rocket.
 It will use film cooling technology and is intended to give SSS experience with simpler liquid propulsion systems before advancing our technology for future launch vehicles.

-The project is currently approaching final design review and fabrication will begin by Fall 2017, with testing planned for Spring of 2018.
+The project is currently approaching final design review and fabrication began in Fall 2017, with ground testing planned for Spring of 2019.